 Among the major factors for developing drug abuse patterns in young adults is the background of a dysfunctional family.
 Such habits can greatly impact the mental health of the person as well as the family or friends of that person.
 In such situations, it is found that there is a chance of repeating the cycle of the same dysfunctional family from parents to children.
 Furthermore, data and statistics are also analysed to understand the scope of the drug use problem among young adults.
 It is seen that instances of drug abuse are rising, and the causes range from abusive relationships to boredom.

 This chapter has been written to add to the topic of childhood trauma and its effect on drug usage in young adult life.
 A thorough analysis has been done of available studies to explore different causes of childhood trauma and their probable effects.
 As Bengtsson (2016) noted, content analysis helps develop a multidimensional insight into the topic to understand it better.
-Therefore, the chapter has been designed in such a way that research aims are met, and research questions are answered.
+Therefore, the chapter has been designed so that research aims are met and research questions are answered.
 A discussion about the content and literature is added in the later part of the study, followed by a chapter summary.

 Regarding factors affecting childhood experiences, Piotrowska et al. (2017) highlight the importance of children and parent relationships in determining the nature of a person’s upbringing.
 On the contrary, the research conducted by Moffitt (2013) pinpoints external factors like school bullies as critical in maintaining a healthy or unhealthy childhood.
 A similar study by Grohmann, Kouwenberg and Menkhoff (2015) suggests that environmental factors of finances and savings are foremost in regulating the experiences of infancy that affect life in adulthood.
 Among external aspects of upbringing, Sobkin et al. (2016) note that the socio-demographic characteristics of society are critical in shaping the mindset of children throughout their lifetime.